University of Fort Lauderdale

-The University of Fort Lauderdale (UFTL) is a private non-denominational Christian university in Lauderhill, Florida.
+The University of Fort Lauderdale (UFTL) is a private Christian university in Lauderhill, Florida, United States.
 Founded in 1995, the school offers associate, bachelor's, master's, and doctoral degrees and has a mission statement of being a "premier Christian institution of higher learning empowering future leaders through higher educational degrees rooted in Biblical principles".
 UFTL co-founder Henry B. Fernandez leads the school as chancellor and CEO.

 History and leadership

 The University of Fort Lauderdale was founded as Plantation Christian University in 1995, by Henry and Carol Fernandez, senior pastors of The Faith Center.
 Henry Fernandez has led the university as its chancellor and CEO since its founding; he is the recipient of an honorary Doctor of Divinity degree from St. Thomas University, and is styled "Dr. Henry Fernandez" by UFTL.
 A "president" is also mentioned in the school's 2021–22 catalog, and the school's athletics website lists Fernandez as both the chancellor and the president.